Guillermo Tritschler y Córdova: Bishop of San Luis Potosí

-Archbishop of Monterey
+Archbishop of Monterrey

 In 1940, Archbishop José Guadalupe Ortíz y López, Archbishop of Monterrey, and Pope Pius XII appointed Tritschler his successor on 22 February 1941.
 He was installed in this position on 20 June 1941.
-He told members of the Diocese of San Luis Potosí disappointed by his departure:"If it had been possible to ask the Holy Father to continue in this diocese, I would have done that, because I wanted to because I had been consecrated to this, and I had married her, and with her I will always remain, but it is better to accept to submit to the will of God manifested by the Pope."On 25 June 1941 he officially began his work as Archbishop of the Archdiocese of Monterrey, which he strengthened with more priests and new churches.
+He told members of the Diocese of San Luis Potosí disappointed by his departure:"If it had been possible to ask the Holy Father to continue in this diocese, I would have done that, because I wanted to because I had been consecrated to this, and I had married her, and with her I will always remain, but it is better to accept to submit to the will of God manifested by the Pope."On 25 June 1941 he officially began his work as archbishop of the Archdiocese of Monterrey, which he strengthened with more priests and new churches.
 He increased the number of seminarians in the archdiocese, reformed and strengthened their curriculum, and provided new facilities to house the seminary.
 He always had a deep involvement with the seminary, visiting it on the first Friday of every month to celebrate Mass dedicated to the Sacred Heart of Jesus, and often coming by to hold discussions and lectures with the seminarians.
 The following year, on 15 November 1942, his brother Martín, Archbishop of Yucatán, died and Tritschler attended his funeral.

 During his tenure as Archbishop of Monterrey, Tritschler was principal co-consecrator of three bishops and one archbishop: Archbishop Fortino Gómez León in 1943, Bishop José Gabriel Anaya y Diez de Bonilla in 1947, Bishop Celestino Fernández y Fernández in 1948, and Bishop Arturo Vélez Martínez in 1951.

 In Tritschler's later years, his mental alertness declined, possibly due to an aging-associated disease.
 He died on 29 July 1952, at the age of 74.
 He was originally buried in the Shrine of Our Lady of the Oak in Monterrey, and today his remains have been placed in the Metropolitan Cathedral of Our Lady of Monterrey, the seat of the Archdiocese of Monterrey.